Was sind die Verarbeitungskosten für Druckguss und ihre wichtigsten Einflussfaktoren??

 Different metals have vastly different prices and process requirements:

-• Aluminiumlegierungen: Niedrigste Kosten (\(2.7- )3.45/kg material cost); leicht zu verarbeiten; ideal for most general parts.
+• Aluminiumlegierungen: Lowest cost (\(2.7–)3.45/kg material cost); einfach zu verarbeiten; ideal for most general parts.

-• Zinklegierungen: Slightly higher cost (\(3.5- )4.2/kg material cost); good for small, präzise Teile (Z.B., Elektronikgehäuse).
+• Zinklegierungen: Slightly higher cost (\(3.5–)4.2/kg material cost); good for small, Präzise Teile (z.B., Elektronikgehäuse).

-• Magnesiumlegierungen: Premium cost (\(6- )7.5/kg material cost); lightweight but requires strict safety measures (flammable); used in aerospace/automotive lightweight parts.
+• Magnesiumlegierungen: Premium cost (\(6–)7.5/kg material cost); lightweight but requires strict safety measures (flammable); used in aerospace/automotive lightweight parts.

-B. Teilkomplexität & Design
+B. Part Complexity & Design

-Complex designs increase mold, Arbeit, und Nachbearbeitungskosten:
+Complex designs increase mold, Arbeit, and post-processing costs:

 • Structural Complexity: Parts with sliders, hydraulic core pulling, or insert installation add 20–50% to mold cost.
 Zum Beispiel, a part with 2 sliders costs 30% more than a simple part of the same weight.

-C. Bestellvolumen (Critical for Cost Reduction)
+C. Order Volume (Critical for Cost Reduction)

 Larger batches lower unit costs due to economies of scale: